fabianfassnacht/QGIS_Tutorial8/Tutorial_8_Making_a_map.md

 ## 1 Preparing the data for the map: Reprojecting and cutting a Shapefile to a desired extent
 In this tutorial we will learn how to create basic maps in QGIS.
 As a first step

-**we again first load the raster dataset “S2_Neapel_sm2.tif” located in the “Datasets/S2” folder and adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Symbology”- tab in the properties window.
+**we again first load the raster dataset “S2_Neapel_sm2.tif” and adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Symbology”- tab in the properties window.
 Then we additionally load the “gis.osm_landuse_a_free_1” layer provided in one of the earlier tutorials.**

 This will lead to the situation shown in Figure 1.